menonak1/MAT292-Project/README.md

-# Quadcopter Attitude/Altitude Simulation
+# Quadcopter Attitude Simulation

 Python simulation of a quadcopter using a 12-state Newton–Euler model with PD/PID control.
 The main script `Code simulator.py` runs a hover and step-attitude test, logging state histories and plotting altitude/attitude and motor thrusts.

 ## Requirements
-- Python 3.9+ (tested on macOS)
+- Python 3.9+
 - Packages: `numpy`, `scipy`, `matplotlib`

 Install once: